Renewal Process & Fees

-Kinesiologists registered in the General or Inactive Class must renew their registration by August 31 of each year.
-The renewal period begins on July 1 and the College will notify you via email that the renewal portal is open.
+Kinesiologists registered in the General and Inactive Class must renew their registration from July 1 to August 31 of each year.
+You will be notified via email when the renewal portal is open.
 Please make sure your contact information is up-to-date.

 |Registration Class||Fee||Late Fee|